 Given the characteristics of the other hearts and arrows diamonds, I think that the Black by Brian Gavin is the obvious choice.
-With that in mind, I would rank the diamonds in this order of preference:
+At least this time around.
+In that case, I rank the diamonds in this order of preference:

 Most people comparison shop for diamonds using the basic characteristics provided on the lab report: